cunnie/u2date/README.md

 The UNIX Epoch time pattern-match is unsophisticated:

-- It searches for a number between 1 billion and 2 billion seconds (which is an overly-broad search spanning from Sunday, September 9, 2001 01:46:40 UTC to Wednesday, May 18, 2033 03:33:20 UTC)
+- When searching for timestamps in seconds, it looks for a number between 1 billion and 2 billion seconds (which is an overly-broad search spanning from Sunday, September 9, 2001 01:46:40 UTC to Wednesday, May 18, 2033 03:33:20 UTC)
   - which does not have commas (e.g. it would _not_ match "1,530,473,256.4")
   - which has a decimal point followed by at least one number (e.g. it would _not_ match "1530473256", but it would match "1530473256.4")
+- Similarly for the nanosecond timestamps, it searches for a number between 1 quadrillion and 2 quadrillion
+  - unlike the seconds-based timestamp search, the nanosecond search does _not_ look for a decimal point

 ### Developer Notes